i-kulgu/qb-policejob/README.md

 - Added breakout option.
 When you enable this in config, the cuffed player will see a minigame and when they success they can escape.
 - Fixed the problem with negative amounts for depot / impound
 - Fixed warning with missing phrases
+- Animation fix for dead or in last stand players

 ### Existing
 - Classical requirements like on duty/off duty, clothing, vehicle, stash etc.